ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 #### Database & Persistance

 Finally, this back-end is connected to an SQL database.
+I chose to use an SQL-based database as opposed to a NoSQL one, again, due to experience and it saving time.
+I do have to admit, though, that a NoSQL database actually might have been the better choice, due to my current database not having any relations between tables, and because I save JSON savefiles in my database.

-I access and alter the data in there using Entity Framework as my ORM of choice in my back-end.
-This is due to past expecience with it from my group project in semester 2, and also due to a good amount of recommendations online after some quick research.
-This back-end is currently only available locally on my laptop, where I use SQL Server to access it.
+I access and alter the data in there using an ORM in my back-end.
+An ORM is a technique used to establish a connection between a relational database and an object oriented programming language.
+This pretty much means the conversion of a OOP object to database-compatible data to be stored after a system or program is shut down, and vice-versa, also known as data persistance.
+My choice ended up being Entity Framework.
+This is, once more, due to past expecience with it from my group project in semester 2, and also due to a good amount of recommendations online after some quick research for .NET ORMs.
+The other most popular option that I came accross while searching for recommendations from fellow programmers (aside from writing pure SQL) is Dapper, which is classified as a micro ORM (which only does the O and M in ORM).
+The most prominent reason as to why someone would choose Dapper over other ORMs is performance.
+However I found EF to perform just fine, so I don't feel to switch ORMs.
+Micro ORMs also lack features that I needed such as database migrations, which I used to generate tables using my domain models and migrations.

 ## Documentation